Sukakude/business-intelligence-projects/SQL/README.md

-This repo is for business intelligence projects.
+This repo is for all SQL-related business intelligence projects.